Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: The effective model

 \subsection{Irrelevance of Kondo screening at CNP}

 Here we argue that the Kondo screening effect is irrelevant at CNP; hence, the U(4) LM state in \cref{eq:CNP-state} is valid as an approximate ground state.
 We first examine the energy scale of a fully symmetric Kondo state at CNP.
 Since the $f$-sites are almost decoupled from each other, a reasonable approximation is to view each $f$-site as a single Anderson impurity coupled to a bath of $c$-electrons.
 If we only consider the on-site $U_1$ interaction and the hybridization between $f$- and $c$-electrons ($H^{(cf,\eta)}(\kk)$ in \cref{eq:H02v}), then it is almost a standard Anderson model with eight flavors.
-The effect of $c$-bath is described by the hybridization function $\Delta(\omega)$, defined as the imaginary part of the self-energy of a free $f$-electron (in the absence of $U_1$) coupled to the $c$-bath, \ie $\Im[\Sigma^{(f)}_{\alpha\eta s, \alpha'\eta' s'} (\omega)] = \delta_{\alpha,\alpha'} \delta_{\eta\eta'} \delta_{ss'} \sgn(\omega) \Delta(\omega)$.
+The effect of $c$-bath is described by the hybridization function $\Delta(\omega)$, defined as the imaginary part of the (retarded) self-energy of a free $f$-electron (in the absence of $U_1$) coupled to the $c$-bath, \ie $\Im[\Sigma^{0}_{\alpha\eta s, \alpha'\eta' s'} (\omega)] = -\delta_{\alpha,\alpha'} \delta_{\eta\eta'} \delta_{ss'} \Delta(\omega)$.
 The identity matrix form of $\Im[\Sigma_{\alpha\eta s, \alpha'\eta' s'} (\omega)]$ is guaranteed by the spin-SU(2) ($\delta_{ss'}$), the valley-U(1) and the time-reversal ($\delta_{\eta\eta'}$), and crystalline ($\delta_{\alpha\alpha'}$) symmetries.
-Low energy $c$-bands ($\kk\to 0$) are coupled to the impurity through the constant $\gamma$ in $H^{(cf,\eta)}(\kk)$.
-Thus, they contribute to a hybridization function $\Delta(\omega)$ proportional to the density of states $\rho(\omega)$ of $c$-bands.
-In the flat-band limit ($M=0$), the linear dispersion of $c$-bands (\cref{fig:model-main}(b)) leads to a linear-in-energy density of states as well as a linear-in-energy hybridization function, \ie $\rho(\omega) \sim |\omega|$ and $\Delta(\omega)\sim |\omega|$.
+In the flat-band limit ($M=0$), the linear dispersion of $c$-bands (\cref{fig:model-main}(b)) leads to a linear-in-energy density of states as well as a linear-in-energy hybridization function, \ie $\Delta(\omega)\sim |\omega|$.
 As a consequence, low-lying states of the impurity will see vanishing bath electrons when the energy scale is small enough.
 Both numerical \cite{chen_kondo_1995,gonzalez-buxton_renormalization-group_1998,ingersent_critical_2002} and analytical \cite{fritz_phase_2004} RG studies have shown that Anderson impurity models with such a $\Delta(\omega)\sim |\omega|$ hybridization function do {\it not} have the strong coupling fixed point that exhibits Kondo screening.
 Instead, the only stable fixed point is the LM phase.